bpdegnan/publications/revisting1979/readme.md

-These directories contain scripts and data to reproduce the data in the paper "On the temperature dependence of subthreshold currents in MOS electron inversion layers, revisited"
+These directories contain scripts and data to reproduce the data in the paper "On the temperature dependence of subthreshold currents in MOS electron inversion layers, revisited".
+The graphs can be generated through MATLAB by typing "runme".
+The citation for this work is here:

 @inproceedings{degnan2016temperature,
   title={On the temperature dependence of subthreshold currents in MOS electron inversion layers, revisited},